stavros-melidoniotis/ig-tagger/README.md

 You can stop the script by pressing CTRL + C on the terminal (Linux environment) and it will output the total number of comments it made.

 # Requirements
 You must have Python3 and pip installed on your system (tested with Python 3.7.5 and 3.8.3).
+Then run ``` pip install selenium ```.

+**Strongly Recommended**
 Create a virtual environment by typing `python3 -m venv ./yourname`.
-Activate the environment by typing `source ./yourname/bin/activate`.
-The final step is to install Selenium package by typing `pip3 install selenium`.
+Activate the environment by typing `source ./yourname/bin/activate` and finally install selenium package inside the virtual environment like mentioned above.

+To run this script you need to navigate inside it's directory and type ``` python ig_tagger.py ```.

 If you get an error about Chrome and chromedriver incompatible version, then open Chrome and navigate to chrome://version.
 Locate the version of your browser and download the appropriate chromedriver from [here](https://chromedriver.chromium.org/downloads).
 Replace the project's chromedriver with the chromedriver you just downloaded and you're done.